What it is

 - Call instead of texting when the topic has any weight to it

-- Use the staffed lane, not self-checkout
+- Use the staffed lane, not self-checkout, even when the line is a little longer

 - Run errands on foot or by bike when you can; a car is a friction-free bubble